Keiichiro Susuki, MD, PhD

 Susuki K, Baba H, Tohyama K, Kanai K, Kuwabara S, Hirata K, Furukawa K, Furukawa K, Rasband MN, Yuki N (2007).
 Gangliosides contribute to stability of paranodal junctions and ion channel clusters in myelinated nerve fibers.
 Glia 55:746-757.

-Susuki K, Otani Y, Rasband MN (2015).
-Submembranous molecular complex stabilizes nodes of Ranvier.
+Susuki K, Otani Y, Rasband MN (2016).
+Submembranous cytoskeletons stabilize nodes of Ranvier.
 Exp Neurol in press

 Susuki K, Kuba H (2015).
 Activity-dependent regulation of excitable axonal domains.
 J Physiol Sci in press.